Regnosaurus: Discovery and species

+The possibility of synonymy between Regnosaurus and Craterosaurus, an English Cretaceous stegosaur known only from a fragmentary vertebra, has been raised.
+However, researchers generally regard this as equivocal since the remains of both taxa can not be directly compared.

 Phylogeny

 First seen as some iguanodontid, Regnosaurus was later connected to armoured dinosaurs.
-In 1888 Richard Lydekker assigned it to the Scelidosauridae.
-In 1909 Friedrich von Huene classified it in the stegosaurian Omosauridae and in 1911 Alfred von Zittel assigned it to the Stegosauridae but these groups then had a different content and also included armoured forms.
-In 1956 Alfred Romer synonymised it with Hylaeosaurus.
-An entirely different suggestion was made by John Ostrom who surmised it might have been a sauropod.
+In 1888, Richard Lydekker assigned it to the Scelidosauridae.
+In 1909, Friedrich von Huene classified it in the stegosaurian Omosauridae, and in 1911, Alfred von Zittel assigned it to the Stegosauridae, but these groups then had different content and also included other armoured forms.
+In 1956, Alfred Romer synonymised it with Hylaeosaurus.
+An entirely different suggestion was made by John Ostrom, who surmised it might have been a sauropod.

-The first to state that it was a stegosaurian in the modern sense was George Olshevsky in 1993.
-This was confirmed by Paul Barrett and Paul Upchurch in 1995 who concluded that it is a stegosaur similar to Huayangosaurus, as the jaws are very similar.
-As the remains are so limited, many recent researchers have concluded Regnosaurus to be a nomen dubium.
+The first to state that the Regnosaurus holotype was a stegosaurian in the modern sense was George Olshevsky in 1993.
+This was confirmed by Paul Barrett and Paul Upchurch in 1995 who concluded that it is a stegosaur similar to Huayangosaurus, due to unique characters shared in the jaws of both taxa.
+As the remains are so limited, subsequent research has regarded Regnosaurus as a nomen dubium.
+In 2008, Susannah Maidment, in addition to David Norman, Barrett, and Upchurch, determined the characters previously used to unite Regnosaurus and Huayangosaurus were not valid, being shared either by non-stegosaurine stegosaurs or thyreophorans more broadly.
+They concluded Regnosaurus should be regarded as a dubious indeterminate thyreophoran.